01CWA/cwaportfolio/content/talk/2021-08-10-changelog-for-cylistics-project/index.md

   - Deleted rides where tripduration shows up as negative in the ride_length_r fields and created a new version of the dataframe (v3) since data is being removed.

-  - Created a summary .csv file that to visualize in Excel or Tableau.
+  - Created a summary .csv file.

   - Created a .csv of the entire dataframe for archiving.